-There are also times when the weather has affected growth of UK veg.
+There are also times when the weather has affected the growth of UK veg.
 Heatwaves have caused there to food shortages on some vegetables, which has increased prices, in the past.

 An emergency supply of food can act as a back up if you’re a bit skint and can’t do a full food shop.
-Maybe you’ve had a cut in benefit payments, or you’ve lost your job, or there’s a huge bill, and it’s hit your usual budget.
+Maybe you’ve had a cut in benefit payments, or you’ve lost your job, or there’s a massive bill, and it’s hit your usual budget.

 While most people will have a few days worth of food in the freezer (when was the last time you actually checked what was in there?!), if you need food for a few more days it won’t last well.